majapersson/webshop/README.md

 ## Features
-[x] Front store page that lists products from database [ ] Product page with additional info about specific product [ ] Personal cart based on cookies/session
+[x] Front store page that lists products from database [x] Product page with additional info about specific product [x] Personal cart based on cookies/session
-[ ] Ability to add and delete products from cart
+[x] Ability to add and delete products from cart
-[ ] List information about products and total amount on checkout [ ] Add customer information on checkout
+[x] List information about products and total amount on checkout [x] Add customer information on checkout
+[x] Confirm order to customer
 [x] Admin tools for adding and editing products
 [ ] Unit test